YOURLS/website/docs/guide/extend/special-files.md

 If present, YOURLS will always include `user/cache.php` early during the boot process, before regular active plugins are loaded.

-This special file will not appear in the list of plugin and cannot be activated or deactivated in the admin area.
+This special file will not appear in the list of plugins and cannot be activated or deactivated in the admin area.
 To deactivate it, delete (or rename) it manually.

 :::note
-"Cache" stands for "Custom Additional Code for Hazardous Extension".
+"Cache" stands for "Custom Additional Code for Hazardous Extensions".
 :::

 ## Custom DB layer

 Out of the box, YOURLS uses PDO to interact with a MySQL server.
-If you are an experienced coder and want to replace the core DB engine, you can implement your own library in `/user/db.php`.
+If you are an experienced coder and want to replace the core DB engine, you can implement your own library in `user/db.php`.